 Get yourself two dogs who look very similar and send them to your neighbors’ house to harass them with a note for eggs attached.
 These dogs might get up to some “Funny Games.”

 Name your dog after the cheating husband from “Les Diaboliques,” because who among us doesn’t love a good cinematic bad guy?

 Who can ever forget the first time they saw “Audition” and witnessed what Asami could do to a man?

 If your dog has long, black hair, name them after Sadako, of “The Ring” fame.
 (You can also use the English language remake name of Samara)

 “Let the Right One In’s” young vampire has the best name for a best friend you could ask for.

 Why not roll with the marvelous child from Guillermo del Toro’s “Pan’s Labyrinth” as your name of choice?

-We may have listed over 100 horror movie names for dogs, but there are hundreds more to be found.
+We may have listed over 100 horror movie names for dogs, but there are hundreds more pet names to be found.
 Maybe they’re lurking in your closet right now.
 Maybe they’re hiding under your bed.
 Maybe they’re waiting in your dreams.
 Or maybe, tonight, instead of feeling the weight of your dog jumping into bed by your feet, you’ll feel something different.
 Something spectral.
 Something pulling at your leg.
 Something … slobbering?
 No, wait, that’s definitely my little baby Xenomorph trying to eat me alive.